AdobeDocs/audience-manager.es-ES/help/using/features/destinations/people-based-destinations-workflow-offline.md

 solution: Audience Manager
 title: 'Flujo de trabajo B: Personalización basada en datos solo sin conexión'
 translation-type: tm+mt
-source-git-commit: f500b4a763f1639392253b7e5f209395a978e45e
+source-git-commit: fb5d9eff3573048d3e8a570b342a97bce3cd8da0

 ---

-# Flujo de trabajo B: Personalización basada en datos solo sin conexión {#workflow-b}
+# Workflow B - Personalization Based on Offline-Only Data {#workflow-b}

 >[!IMPORTANT]
->Este artículo contiene documentación del producto destinada a guiarle en la configuración y el uso de esta función.
+>This article contains product documentation meant to guide you through the setup and usage of this feature.
 Nada de lo que aquí se incluye es asesoramiento jurídico.
-Por favor, consulte a su propio abogado para obtener asesoramiento jurídico.
+Please consult your own legal counsel for legal guidance.

-Esta página incluye una guía paso a paso sobre cómo generar segmentos de audiencia a partir de datos de clientes sin conexión y enviarlos a destinos basados en personas.
+This page includes step-by-step guidance on how to build audience segments from offline-only customer data, and send them to People-Based Destinations.

-## Paso 1: Características sin conexión integradas {#step-1-onboard-traits}
+## Step 1 - Onboard Offline Traits {#step-1-onboard-traits}

-El primer paso para crear segmentos de audiencia en este escenario es llevar los datos de clientes sin conexión a Audience Manager.
+The first step creating audience segments in this scenario is to bring your offline customer data into Audience Manager.

 >[!IMPORTANT]
 >
-> Antes de continuar, asegúrese de que la actividad de cliente que va a incorporar ya está definida en Audience Manager con las características [integradas correspondientes](../traits/trait-qualification-reference.md).
+> Before continuing, make sure that the customer activity that you are about to onboard is already defined in Audience Manager with corresponding [onboarded traits](../traits/trait-qualification-reference.md).

-Independientemente de si los ID de cliente de Audience Manager ([DPUUID](../../reference/ids-in-aam.md)) existentes son o no correos electrónicos con hash, debe realizar la incorporación de características en el origen de datos que contiene los [DPUUID](../../reference/ids-in-aam.md).
+Regardless of whether your existing Audience Manager customer IDs (DPUUIDs) are hashed emails or not, you must perform the trait onboarding against the data source that contains your DPUUIDs.[](../../reference/ids-in-aam.md)[](../../reference/ids-in-aam.md)

 ### Ejemplo

-Desea calificar los ID de cliente de la tabla siguiente para los ID de característica incorporados correspondientes.
+You want to qualify the customer IDs from the table below for the corresponding onboarded trait IDs.
 Consideremos que sus [DPUUID](../../reference/ids-in-aam.md) se almacenan en un origen de datos con el ID 999999 y que su ID de socio de Audience Manager es 123.

 | ID del cliente (DPUUID) | ID de característica incorporado |
 | -------------------------------------- | ------------------- |